gabrielenizzoli/spark_engine/docs/sinks/sink_foreach.md

 A streaming dataset can write its output in batch mode.
 This sink will wire each micro batch dataset to one or more pipelines described as a full fledged execution plan (see below).
-Not ethat the execution plan will be fully reevaluated on every new micro batch dataset (ie: every trigger).
+Note that the execution plan will be fully reevaluated on every new micro batch dataset (ie: every trigger).

-List of fields:
+### Fields

 | Field | Required | Possible Value |
 | ----- | -------- | -------------- |